Over half of residents using mobile banking in the Netherlands and many now regularly pay bills and manage their money using their mobile devices.

 The Netherlands has been at the forefront of the technological revolution in banking, with many customers now making payments online. bunq, a Dutch mobile-only bank that launched in 2015, takes a look at the current situation with mobile banking in the Netherlands.

 With bunq, you can open your full Dutch bank accounts in just five minutes using nothing more than your mobile phone.
 You get real-time access to your account, instant payments and dedicated customer support available in English, Dutch, German, Italian and Spanish.

 Mobile banking in the Netherlands

 Most Dutch banks now offer internet and mobile banking services.
-These include national high street banks such as ABN-AMRO, ING Bank and SNS as well as newer online and mobile banks.
+These include high-street banks such as ABN-AMRO, ING Bank, and SNS as well as newer online banks.
 Online-only providers offering mobile banking in the Netherlands include:

-Mobile banking uses apps that are downloaded onto mobile devices such as smartphones and tablets.
+Mobile banking uses apps on mobile devices such as smartphones and tablets.
 Users can then perform banking functions from their device.
-Each bank offering mobile banking in the Netherlands has its own app, which can be used for things such as:
+Each bank offering mobile banking in the Netherlands has its own app.
+Customers can use them for things such as:

 - Making bill payments and paying for goods in shops.

 - Transferring money from one account to another or paying money to friends.